-Though the D.C.
-Circuit's opinion in Laurel Baye appears to have vast reach, the opinion notes that those decisions and orders issued by a two-Member Board may be ratified or otherwise reinstated by a properly constituted panel once Board vacancies are filled.
-564 F.3d at 476.
+With the Supreme Court's decision to hear the matter, set for argument on March 23, 2010 the question will not be in doubt much longer.
+However, even if the Court were to hold that opinions issued by only two Members were invalid, those decisions and orders issued by a two-Member Board may be ratified or otherwise reinstated by a properly constituted panel once Board vacancies are filled.
+See 564 F.3d at 476.
 While any new Member would hopefully review each opinion before voting, which would take a considerable amount of time, it is not unreasonable to think that this option would be considered for at least some of the opinions issued.